Avigdor Lieberman: Media perception

-A large number of media sources within and outside of Israel have labelled Yisrael Beiteinu and Lieberman as right wing to far right or ultra-nationalist.
+In the 2000s, a large number of media sources within and outside of Israel labelled Yisrael Beiteinu and Lieberman as right wing to far right or ultra-nationalist.
 However, in general, Israelis are divided on how to characterize Lieberman's politics.
 In a 2014 poll conducted in Israel, 62% saw Lieberman as a national leader.

 Yisrael Beiteinu has shown support for a two-state solution and were also noted for a secularist approach upon leading new legislation for civil marriage in Israel as well as pushing for some relaxation in the conversion process.
 Several commentators, however, noted that these positions do not coincide with the party's platform.
 These positions which are contradictory to the tradition of right wing politics in Israel had been explained by Gershom Gorenberg as that following the Six-Day War, opinions were split regarding the occupied territory, where being right-wing meant a position of holding onto the territory while being left-wing addressed a high level of willingness to give that territory away.
 He notes Lieberman to not be a right-winger by those terms as he's talking about giving occupied lands as well as land from sovereign Israel.